Skip to content

 As the guild grew, its meetings were moved to the Somers Intermediate School starting in March 1982.
 Guild membership continued to increase with 305 members in 1985.
 In the late 1980’s and early 1990’s the guild initiated several activities that continue on to today.
 One of these was our first Super Saturday held in February 1989, as a day with classes taught by guild members.
 Another, the guild library, that today has over 400 books, magazines and DVD’s available for loan to members, started in the spring of 1992.
 Comfort Quilters meet regularly to make and donate quilts to various charities.

 The new activities and increased membership made the guild realize that the Somers Intermediate School could no longer accommodate it.
-In January 1994, all meetings were moved to Kennedy Catholic High School using its cafeteria and auditorium.
-The arrangement with Kennedy Catholic High School hosting guild meetings has continued thru today.
+In January 1994, meetings were moved to Kennedy Catholic High School where we met for almost 30 years.
+Guild meetings are now hosted at Fox Lane High School, Bedford, NY.

 Quilt Show History